Tornado Facts and Safetey Tips To Prepare You For Storm Season

 It’s spring time, which means it’s severe weather season in the Big Country.
 But, how well will you be prepared if a severe thunderstorm spawned off a tornado where you live?

-Tornadoes are one of the most beautiful things that nature has ever thrown at us – it’s also one of the most destructive and deadliest.
+While tornadoes are one of the most fascinating weather phenomenons that mother nature throws at us, it’s also one of the most destructive and deadliest.
 In fact, in an average year, 800 tornadoes are reported nationwide resulting in 80 deaths and over 1500 injuries per year.

 - Wind is invisible.
 You may not see a tornado until the dust, debris, or clouds get sucked into the funnel.

 - Most tornadoes travel toward the Northeast, but tornadoes can move in any direction.

 - Tornadoes usually travel at 30 MPH, but may go as fast as 70 MPH.

 - Tornadoes can form as tropical storms and hurricanes move onto land.

 - Waterspouts are just tornadoes that form over water.